ktor-doc-jp/ktor-doc-jp/servers/features/cors.md

 - `anyHost()` : Allows any host to access the resources
 - `host("hostname")` : Allows only the specified host to use CORS, it can have the port number, a list of subDomains or the supported schemes.
 - `allowCredentials` : Includes `Access-Control-Allow-Credentials` header in the response
+- `allowNonSimpleContentTypes`: Inclues `Content-Type` request header to the white list for values other than [simple content types](https://www.w3.org/TR/cors/#simple-header).
 - `maxAge`: Includes `Access-Control-Max-Age` header in the response with the given max age